Ioana Baiu always knew that she would become a physician, just like her great-grandmother.

-Her belief that both might have benefited from specialized surgery, along with her desire to help others with similar problems, set her on a zigzag course that led to a career in thoracic surgery, treating patients with cancer and other disorders of the lungs, esophagus and chest wall.
+Her belief in the power of surgery, along with a desire to help others facing complex medical conditions, set her on a zigzag course that led to a career in thoracic surgery – treating patients with cancer and other disorders of the lungs, esophagus and chest wall.

 “One day I peeked into a room where a heart bypass was about to begin.
 The surgeon stepped out and said, ‘Come in, let me show you,’” she says.
 “I watched him perform the entire surgery.
 When the heart started beating again, I got goosebumps and thought, “This is what I want to do with my life!’”